adity365/experiment_12/README.md

 3. ## Copy :
 A copy constructor is a special constructor that initializes a new object as a copy of an existing object.
 It is invoked when a new object is created from an existing object.

+4. ## Destructor :
+A destructor in C++ is a special member function of a class that is automatically called when an object goes out of scope or is explicitly deleted.
+Its main purpose is to release resources (like memory) that the object may have acquired during its lifetime.
+Destructors have the same name as the class but are preceded by a tilde (~) and take no parameters.

 ## CODE
 ```
 // defining the constructor inside the class